MasterCook and Vista

 3. Using Help

-How to Install and Use MC on Windows Vista
+How to Install and Use MasterCook 9 or less on Windows Vista or Windows 7

-Windows Vista ships with the User Account Control (UAC) setting turned ON.
+Starting with Windows Vista, Windows ships with the User Account Control (UAC) setting turned ON.
 This affects many programs running on the computer, including MasterCook, by limiting their access.
-If you wish, you can easily toggle it OFF/ON using the switch in the User Accounts window.
+If you wish, you can toggle it OFF/ON using the switch in the User Accounts window.
 Open the Windows Control Panel.
 Open User Accounts.
 Open your Account.
 At the bottom of that screen you will find the setting.
 If you struggle with functionality in MasterCook and feel that you have a correct installation, you could turn off the UAC and give MasterCook another try.
 If it works better, then you know the problem stems from the UAC interference.
+I do NOT recommend you leave the UAC disabled/Off.
+It is added protection and prevents viruses, etc. from installing onto your computer without you knowing.

-Otherwise, below are instructions for installing and using MasterCook if you wish to leave the UAC turned on and not create a new shortcut to the program as explained above.
+Otherwise, below are instructions for installing and using MasterCook version 9 or less if you wish to leave the UAC turned On.
+It's also something Microsoft instructs to do too and includes instructions here: MS KB 927387

 1. Installation

-1. Make sure you are using a Vista user account with administrator privileges.
+1. Make sure you are using a Vista/Win 7 user account with administrator privileges.
+It cannot install properly from a limited user account.

 2. Just before installing, DISABLE antivirus and other running programs.
 Failing to disable the virus scanner and closing all running programs often causes a corrupt installation when these types of programs are left running and able to interfere.
 (Oftentimes this won't be evident until you start using the program, and it acts quirky and unusual.)
 It's happened to many and is easily avoided.
 It's best to follow the advice of the installer to CLOSE ALL RUNNING PROGRAMS prior to installing.
 (You may wish to disconnect from the internet while your virus scanner is disabled.)